BiblicalStory/LIRF-BASEMAP250722/OBS_AR_FT_PERM/(AIS) Argument of Matthew.md

 - **Mustard Seed:** The kingdom during the delay period is not as a cedar tree-reign of the coming Davidic kingdom (Ez.
 17) but as a humble mustard tree of faith in Jesus.

 - **Leaven:** The kingdom spreads quietly but pervasively through teaching the ancient Word (Ps.
 78).

+- **Wheat and Tares (inclusio):** Jesus returns to the wheat and the tares to bracket the mustard seed and the leaven; these growing entities would grow in the midst of unbelievers (in the very "gates of hell" cf. 16)

 - **Treasure & Pearl:** God would sell everything to purchase His treasure, Israel.
 The pearl is "totally diiferent in its valuation and characteristics."